CaAlden/weather_cube/README.md

 [Service]
 ExecStart=/usr/local/bin/weather_cube.py /etc/weather_cube_config.yaml
-# Specifying StandardOutput may or maynot be necessary.
+# Specifying StandardOutput may or may not be necessary.
 # I did not see logs until I did this and added flush=True logic to the print statements
 # in the script.
 It's possible this is unnecessary
 StandardOutput=syslog+console